 Sales and marketing used to be like bickering siblings drawing imaginary lines across the bench seat in the back of the car on a long trip.
 While they might sometimes play nicely together, each wanted to keep its own territory clear.
 Yet this doesn’t work in the digital environment.

-Sales and marketing must work together closely to share their insights into buyer needs, challenges, interests and to better understand what converts a prospect.
-Adding customer service to the discussion, too, as well as product development teams can see several business units benefiting from the significant amount of business intelligence now more readily available thanks to digital marketing’s measurable metrics.
+Sales and marketing must work together closely to share their insights into buyer needs, challenges, and interests and to better understand what converts a prospect.
+Adding customer service to the discussion, too, as well as product development teams, can see several business units benefiting from the significant amount of business intelligence now more readily available thanks to digital marketing’s measurable metrics.

 Related reading: Benefits of Integrating of Sales and Marketing

 Our increasingly digitized world also prompts other marketing and sales evolutions:

 "Nearly 2.6 billion people — over 1/3 of consumers worldwide — will use Smartphones by 2018." — eMarketer

 Expanding access to information in a digital landscape has empowered the buyer.
 Nevertheless, it is also revolutionizing how we market and sell.
 Leveraging the analytics available, collaborative sales and marketing teams can identify and design the micro-moments that impact the buyer when they are at their best attention, most anxious, or more appreciative of the brand’s value.